-We will screen the film at various U.S. and international film festivals to broaden the audience even further.
-We will enter the film in festivals addressed at general audiences and in specialty festivals focusing on art and archaeology.
+We will screen the feature-length version of the film at U.S. and international film festivals addressed at general audiences and in specialty festivals focusing on art and archaeology.
 There will be post-screening discussion with the director, producer, and local advisers, Mayanists and Mesoamerican curators as available.
-Breaking the Maya Code reached new viewers in this way - from urban audiences at the prestigious Festival of Films on Art in Montreal and international professional audiences at archaeology film festivals in Germany and Spain, to the rural Red Rock Film Festival in St. George, Utah.
-(The film has to date won five Best Film jury and audience awards at international festivals).
+Breaking the Maya Code was invited to over a dozen festivals and reached new viewers in this way - from urban audiences at the prestigious Festival of Films on Art in Montreal and international professional audiences at archaeology film festivals in Germany, Switzerland, Greece and Spain, to the rural Red Rock Film Festival in St. George, Utah.
+The film received Three Best Film Jury Awards and three Best Film Audience Awards at international film festivals.